 Energy efficiency and keeping your home warm

-As a tenant you've a right to live in a home that’s adequately heated.
+As a tenant you have a right to live in a home that’s adequately heated.
 All rooms (including kitchens and bathrooms) should have fixed heating which are capable of achieving an internal temperature of 18C when it’s freezing outside.

 It's a legal requirement for all dwellings in the private rented sector to have an Energy Performance Certificate (EPC).
 The Energy Efficiency (Private Rented Property) (England and Wales) Regulations 2015 established a minimum level of energy efficiency for houses in the private rented sector.
 This is known as MEES (Minimum Energy Efficiency Standard).

-This means the property must be brought up to the minimum rating of E and from 2030 this will change to C.
+This means the property must be brought up to the minimum rating of E. From 2030 this will change to C.

-An EPC measures the energy efficiency of a property on a scale of A-G. EPCs were introduced in 2007 and are a legal requirement for a property to be sold, let or constructed.
+An EPC measures the energy efficiency of a property on a scale of A to G. A legal requirement since 2007 for a property to be sold, let or constructed.
 They're valid for 10 years.
 The most efficient homes are in band A, resulting in lower fuel bills.
 The average EPC rating for properties in Barnsley is D. You can find an EPC by postcode on the Government website.

 Properties with an EPC rating of F or G must be improved so at least a rating of E is achieved.
 If not, the landlord must apply for an exemption that can last for up to five years.
 Please note exemptions remain with the landlord and not the property.
 If your landlord changes during your tenancy and you live in an F or G rated property they will need to apply for a temporary ‘New Landlord’ exemption.
 This will last for six months.
 You can find search for an exemption on the Government website.

 There are several ways your landlord can improve the energy efficiency of the property.
 This includes measures such as external or cavity wall insulation, underfloor insulation, loft or room in roof insulation and heat pumps.
-Depending on your personal circumstances your landlord may be eligible for financial support to make the property more energy efficient and warmer and cheaper for you to run.
+Depending on your personal circumstances your landlord may be eligible for financial support to help.
+This money is to make the property more energy efficient and warmer and cheaper for you to run.
 For further details, please contact our dedicated team.

 In September 2021, we were awarded funding from the Department for Business, Energy and Industrial Strategy (BEIS).
 This is to raise awareness and improve property standards within the Private Rented Sector among landlords and letting agents.
 We also aim to educate tenants on energy efficiency and how it affects you.
 We've also started to investigate around 436 properties within the Private Rented Sector which we believe have an EPC rating of F or G. This is included in the funding.
-All tenants are strongly advised to email us at safer@barnsley.gov.uk if you believe you don't have a valid EPC or have an EPC with a rating of F or G.
+All tenants are asked to email: safer@barnsley.gov.uk if you believe you don't have a valid EPC or an EPC with a rating of F or G.

 How to get housing in the private rented sector